Lanre-mayowa/Lanre-mayowa/README.md

  - SSIS Server management and performance tuning, technical error troubleshooting

 **Design and development of Data warehouses and Data repositories for Business Intelligence systems**;
- - BUild ETL Pipelines to extract, transform and load data from different sources (OLTP databases, flat files, and web sources) to Data warehouses;
+ - Build ETL Pipelines to extract, transform and load data from different sources (OLTP databases, flat files, and web sources) to Data warehouses;
  - Data warehouse Design (conceptual, logical and physical Database designs)
  - Build ETL packages including parameters, environments, and event handlers to move data from source systems, perform transformation logic on data in readiness for data warehouse information design
  - Deploy SSIS packages on SQL server, implementing governance, and security measure on ETL packages
- - Cloud Migration projectsfrom on-prem sources to Azure
+ - Migration projects from on-prem sources to Azure

  **Design, development, and deployment of Analysis Services cubes**;
  - Build security layer over data Warehouses for analytics, providing multiple perspectives and access based on roles;